Gabriel Quak: Lion City Sailors

 In January 2020, Gabriel joined the newly privatised Singapore club, Lion City Sailors.
 He make his debut for the club in a league match against Tanjong Pagar United where he assisted Andy Pengelly in a 1–1 draw.

 In 2021, Gabriel won the league 'Goal of the Year' for his volley goal in the 4–1 win over Balestier Khalsa on 18 April during the FAS Awards Night.

 On 15 April 2022, Gabriel make his AFC Champions League debut against eventual winners from Japan, Urawa Red Diamonds in a 4–1 lost.
 On 24 April, he provided an assist to Pedro Henrique in a 3–2 win over Chinese side Shandong Taishan.
 Gabriel was then released by Lion City Sailors on 28 November 2022.
 He departed after scoring 29 goals across three seasons for the Sailors, as well as winning the Singapore Premier League 'Player of the Year' award in 2020.

 Hougang United

 Following his release from Lion City Sailors, Gabrel signed for Hougang United on 18 January 2023 to boost the range of attacking options in head coach Firdaus Kassim's squad.
 The 32-year-old joins his fifth Singapore Premier League club in his 11th SPL season.
 On 19 April 2024, he extended his contract until the end of the 2024–25 season.
 On 4 June 2025, Gabriel was released by the cheetahs upon the expiry of his contract, ending his career with the cheetahs with 9 goals and 7 assists.

-Post-retirement career

-After retiring from professional football, he signed with Singapore FC to play in the Equatorial Football League Premiership Division.